 Chechnya's strongman leader Ramzan Kadyrov, who is under multiple U.S. sanctions for alleged human rights abuses, has for years maintained that “no gays” live in his region.

-At the same time, credible reports have documented cases of what came to be known as a "gay purge" in Chechnya
+At the same time, credible reports have documented cases of what came to be known as a "gay purge" in Chechnya.

 Chechen authorities have dismissed the reports, while Russian authorities have echoed Kadyrov’s assertion that there are no gay people in Chechnya.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.